splunk/public-o11y-docs/gdi/opentelemetry/install-the-collector.rst

     other-configuration-sources.rst
     otel-upgrade.rst
     uninstall-the-collector.rst
+    data-processing.rst
+    tags.rst
+    collector-how-to.rst
+    Remove data pre-ingest <configure-remove.rst>
+    environment-variables.rst
+    Internal metrics <metrics-internal-collector.rst>

+For a quick overview of the Collector, see :ref:`otel-intro`.

 See the available options to install, deploy, and configure the Splunk Distribution of the OpenTelemetry Collector.
+Next, learn how to use the Collector.

+Next, learn :ref:`collector-use-index`, and :ref:`collector-internal`.

 .. _collector-guided-install: